tableau/connector-plugin-sdk/docs/dialect.md

         ...
     ```

-    Here the first argument (%1) is grabbed from the `<date-part-group>` in the dialect file.
-It is used with generic (non-part-specific) date function formulas.
+    Here the first argument (%1) is the value from the `<date-part-group>` in the dialect file.
 A date-part-group can apply to one or more date functions, denoted by date-function child elements.
     If none are specified, the group acts as the default.
     The name attribute specifies a Tableau date part, while the value attribute contains the date part string literal to use in corresponding date functions.

     ```xml